rvacovsky/travel-budget-tracker/README.md

 ## Description

-The **travel budget tracker** is an app that utilizes offline functionality to allow users to to input data even when there is no internet connection.
+The **travel budget tracker** is an app that utilizes offline functionality to allow users to to input account data even when there is no internet connection.

 ## User Story